AaltoSciComp/scicomp-docs/scicomp/ssh.rst

          2. Scroll down to *OpenSSH Authentication Agent* > *double click*

-         3. Change the *Startup type* to *Automatic (Delayed Start)*, or anything that is not *Disabled*
+         3. Change the *Startup type* to *Automatic (Delayed Start)*, or anything that is not *Disabled* and also start the service manually if it is not yet running

          4. ``ssh-add %USERPROFILE%\.ssh\id_rsa_triton``